djimeneth/sievepi/README.md

-# sievepi
-Fast blocked sieve of Eratosthenes
+This program counts (and possibly prints) the prime numbers up to the integer command line argument using a blocked sieve of Eratosthenes